arturoherrero/arturoherrero.com/index.md

 ## Software Development & Stuff

-I'm a software engineer.
-I'm living in London, United Kingdom.
-I work at [Coinfloor][1]{:target="_blank"}.
+I am a software engineer living in London, United Kingdom.

 I seek excellence in everything I do.
-I share my passion for programming, ideas and practices, attention to detail, and self improvement.
-I treat programming like a craft, code cleanly and want to get better at it each day.
+I share my passion for programming, ideas and practices, attention to detail, and self improvement with those around me.
+I treat programming like a craft, code cleanly, and continue to better myself all the time.
 Crafting a great product or service starts with a deep understanding of the business and the context around it.

-I'm constantly looking for better ways to develop software.
+I am constantly looking for better ways to develop software.
 I believe that continuous learning is a core skill everyone should have.
-I love developing software but I can't just be programmer anymore, to improve my craft, I need to understand the whole.
+I love developing software but I can not just be a programmer anymore.
+I am currently working on expanding my skill set to include product and user experiences, design, and other areas.
+To improve my craft, I need to understand the whole.

 I explore new ideas rather than follow the established assumptions.
 I believe that every goal is achievable.